AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 }

-Initializes a particle with position, velocity in a random direction, physics properties, and color
+Creates a particle with position, velocity in a random direction, gravity, friction, life span, and a color variant

-Returns true when the particle's life has expired
+Returns true if the particle's life has expired

-Draws the particle with alpha that fades as life decreases
+Draws the particle as a small circle with alpha fading based on remaining life

 this.pos = createVector(x, y);